pseudoclass/babeltext/README.md

 ##### Single Variables

+These variables are available within the tag pair:

 * **bt_id** : The two letter ISO language code of the language (i.e.; "en", "es", etc)
 * **bt_name** : The name of the language (i.e.; "English", "Spanish", etc)
 * **bt_content** : The content for the language